carbonplan/margo-js/demo/demo.md

 ## Controls

-MARGO allows a user to specify controls for mitigation, carbon removal, geoengineering, .
+MARGO allows a user to specify controls for mitigation, carbon removal, geoengineering, and adaptation.
 Each is captured as a time series describing the fraction of that control deployed over time.
+Here, we use a simple parametric family of logistic functions that rise exponentially from `0` and then saturate at `1.0`.
+The parameter we vary is the point at time at which scale up begins.
+This may not be a realistic scenario, but it's a nice family for giving us intuition about the model.

-We can specify them as arrays:
+In general we can specify controls as arrays (here just setting to a constant):

 ```js
 m.controls = {